Work and business

 What about beauty salons, spas and make-up counters?

-You can’t visit these yet.
-However, beauticians, nail salons, spas and make-up counters have been given an indicative opening date of 22 July subject to physical distancing and enhanced hygiene measures.
+Beauticians, nail salons, spas and make-up counters have been given an indicative opening date of 22 July subject to physical distancing and enhanced hygiene measures.
+Other personal retail services that require close contact with customers and have an indicative opening date of 22 July, subject to current and future guidance, include:

 When will museums, galleries, cinemas and libraries be reopened?